 4. Improve Sleep Quality

 As well as consulting with your physician, you can use lifestyle changes to address any sleep issues.
 Relaxation or stress reduction techniques, such as yoga and meditation, are a great way to promote restfulness, for example.
-Similarly, improving your sleep hygiene can help you to a decent night’s rest, which will allow you to optimize your attention span.
+Similarly, improving your sleep hygiene or taking supplements such as l theanine and gaba can help you to a decent night’s rest, which will allow you to optimize your attention span.

 5. Stay Hydrated